Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Sugar is addictive.
 People who have tried the Whole 30 diet or gone Paleo can probably attest to a few withdrawal symptoms like headaches and fatigue in the first few days or weeks or their diet change.
 HFCS, since it is extremely sweet and concentrated, is even more highly addictive than table sugar—some compare its beta-endorphin releasing effects to that of cocaine.

 If you cut it out from your diet, or even just cut back on it, you could experience withdrawal symptoms similar to those of giving up caffeine.
 You might have a slight headache, be irritable, and be more tired than usual.
-These symptoms will usually last a few days up to 3 weeks.
-After that, you should feel better than when you did while consuming high amounts of HFCS, and you should crave junk food less often.
+These symptoms will usually last a few days up to three weeks.
+After that, you should feel better than you did while consuming high amounts of HFCS, and you should crave junk food less often.

 Although the jury is still out as to exactly how bad HFCS is for us compared to other sweeteners, almost everyone agrees that too much sugar equals big health problems.
 HFCS contains such high quantities of hard-to-process fructose that it makes it too easy to consume toxic amounts of sugar.
 Cutting back on it, or on any sweetener, can only be a good thing.